 Tampa, FL 33606-1490

 Upon admission to the University and satisfactory completion of the Financial Certificate Form, an I-20 form will be sent to applicants from the Office of Admissions.
-Applicants should take this form to the nearest U.S. embassy or consulate in their country, along with a copy of their acceptance letter and financial statement.
-After an interview, the embassy or consulate will decide if an F-1 student visa can be issued.
-To enter the United States, students will need this visa in their passport and the I-20 form.
+Applicants should take this form to the nearest U.S. Embassy or consulate in their country, along with a copy of their acceptance letter and financial statement.
+After the student visa interview, the embassy or consulate will decide if an F-1 student visa can be issued.
+To enter the United States, students will need the F-1 student visa in their passport and the I-20 form.
 Students must not enter the country on a tourist visa with intention to study in the United States.

 The University of Tampa has rolling admissions.
 Although there are no hard deadlines, we recommend the following dates as guidelines: